 This post may contain affiliate links.
 Read the full affiliate policy.

-Now let’s look at a few word meanings in an English dictionary.
+Now that we have some Hebrew under our belts, let’s look at a few word meanings in an English dictionary.
 We’ll be using the Oxford dictionary:

 Related: 3 Lessons on Commitment from Noah

-Work: use of energy; mental or physical effort to a purpose
+- activity involving mental or physical effort done in order to achieve a purpose or result.

 Pledge or dedicate your use of energy, mental and physical effort to the Lord, and your way of thinking and intentions will be set up on a permanent basis.